fraca/GBS/README.md

 dempultiplexing and trimming of the fastq files.

 - GBS_alignment.sh
-Alignement, remove duplicate, selecting proper aligned reads.
+Alignment, remove duplicate, selecting proper aligned reads.
 Coverage calculations.
 Create bams files for each sample.